Brass Balls Award: Husband Sets Boundaries with Slacker Wife and Tells Her to Grow Up and Get a Job

-Let’s call this gentleman “Earl.”
 Earl joined the Forum primarily because his wife has been spending their family into debt.
-Additionally, she has been chronically underemployed or unemployed by her own choice for the majority of their 15-year marriage.
+She’s also been chronically underemployed or unemployed, by her own choice, for the majority of their 15-year marriage.

 Naturally, Earl’s wife had a career when they first met, which is one of the qualities that attracted him to her.
 She was a single, working mom with a child from a previous relationship and he admired her gumption and work ethic.
 After they tied the knot, her career began to crater.